lunartechfreek/pawfect-pups/README.md

   - I used a free trial on BrowserStack to emmulate different devices and browsers to test my website on.

 - [Balsamiq](https://balsamiq.com/)
-    - Balsamiq was the software i used to create my wireframes.
+    - Balsamiq was the software I used to create my wireframes.

 - [Google Fonts](https://fonts.google.com/)
     - I used Google Fonts to import my chosen fonts into my webpage.

 -  [Font Awesome](https://fontawesome.com/)
-    - I used Font Awesome to import the icons i have used into the webpage
+    - I used Font Awesome to import the icons I have used into the webpage

 - [Am I Responsive?](https://ui.dev/amiresponsive)
     - Am I Responsive? was used to generate imagery of the responsive design used throughout the website.